On the Mass-Conserving Allen-Cahn Approximation for Incompressible Binary Fluids: Introduction

-The aim of this paper is to address the existence, uniqueness and (possibly) regularity of the solutions to the aforementioned Diffuse Interface systems\footnote{Without loss of generality, we consider the values of the parameters $\sigma=\gamma=1$ in our analysis.}: the complex fluid model \eqref{Complex}-\eqref{Complex-bc}, the Navier-Stokes-Allen-Cahn system \eqref{Complex2}-\eqref{bc-C2}, and the Euler-Allen-Cahn system \eqref{Euler}-\eqref{bc-EAC}.
-On one hand, the purpose of our analysis is to stay as close as possible to a thermodynamically grounded framework by keeping densities and viscosities to be dependent on $\phi$, and the physically relevant Flory-Huggins potential \eqref{Log}.
-Although this choice requires some technical efforts, it provides results which are physically more reasonable.
-On the other hand, by working in this general setting, we demonstrate that the dynamics originating from a general initial condition become global (in time) when the mass-conserving Allen-Cahn relaxation is taken into account.
-The latter is achieved in three dimensions for finite energy (weak) solutions, and in two dimensions even for more regular solutions in the case of non-constant density and viscosity and of constant density and zero viscosity.
+The aim of this paper is to address the existence, uniqueness and (possibly) regularity of the solutions to the aforementioned Diffuse Interface systems: the Navier-Stokes-Allen-Cahn system \eqref{Complex2}-\eqref{bc-C2} and the Euler-Allen-Cahn system \eqref{Euler}-\eqref{bc-EAC}.
+On one hand, the purpose of our analysis is to stay as close as possible to a thermodynamically grounded framework by keeping densities and viscosities of the fluid mixture to be dependent on $\phi$, and by considering the physically relevant Flory-Huggins type potential \eqref{Log}.
+Although this choice requires some extra technical efforts (which indeed have independent interests from the mathematical point of view), it provides results that are physically more reasonable.
+On the other hand, by working in this general setting, we demonstrate that the dynamics originating from general initial data are global (in time) when the mass-conserving Allen-Cahn relaxation is taken into account.
+This is achieved in two and three dimensions for finite energy (weak) solutions of the general system \eqref{Complex2}, and further more, in two dimensions for more regular solutions in the cases of (i) non-constant density and viscosity, and of (ii) constant density and zero viscosity.